 Note: different hojicha powders will range in texture and fineness.
 It’s best to choose a high quality hojicha that is finely ground for this ice cream.

-If you make this recipe, let me know — tag me on Instagram @siftandsimmer or leave me a comment below.
+If you make this recipe, let me know — tag me on Instagram @siftandsimmer or leave me a comment/rating below.
 I’d love to see your creations!

 No-Churn Hojicha Ice Cream

 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

 - 4 Tbsp hojicha powder sifted (or use 4 hojicha tea bags if you don't have access to powder)

 - 320 ml heavy whipping cream 36%+ MF

 If using hojicha powder:

 - Chill a mixing bowl and whisk in the refrigerator for at least 30 minutes prior to making.